 The Softletter Benchmark 53 are all publicly-held companies and most of our basic business metrics are derived from documents these companies are legally required to provide to investors.
-To see the complete Softletter Revenue Per Employee 2017 analysis, please...read more
+In most cases these are 10-Ks and equivalents, supplemented by expert analysis...read more

 (Please check our recent RPE and R&D metrics for a listing of the firms listed in the software CEO compensation Benchmark 53 report.)
 For thesBM53 reports, we do not break out compensation by base, bonuses, and various stock and options packages, simply base and...